AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument_Commanding/CAEXElementChangingEvent.md

 CAEXDocument.Commanding.CAEXElementChangingEvent Event
 ======================================================
-AutomationML 2.1 APIThis event is raised before a CAEXElement will be changed.
+This event is raised before a CAEXElement will be changed.
 [CAEXElementChangeMode][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)